DuckyMomo20012/image-n-crypt/README.md

 - Why there is a quotient file?

 When encrypting the image with RSA algorithm, the image is broken and can't open.
-Use quotient is used for modulo the encrypted message, so the image still can be opened, but the opener may or may not understand the image.
+The main purpose of quotient is used for modulo the encrypted message, so the image **still can be opened**, but the opener may or may not understand the image.
+This feature is intentionally implemented.

 - Why server only accept .png files?

-Well, the client can't decrypt other file extensions after encrypted, so it's a one-way upload.
-You can tweak it in file [app.py](./app.py)
+Well, the client can't decrypt other file extensions than .png after encrypted, so it's a one-way upload if you use other extensions.
+However, if you want, you can tweak accept file extensions in file [app.py](./app.py)

 - Where the images are saved?

 In MongoDB cluster and [local (./src/assets/)](./src/assets/).
-You can also change save location in file [app.py](./app.py)
+You can also change local save location in file [app.py](./app.py)

 <table>
 <tbody>